asphodelian/TCR-Project/README.md

 - contains all the datasets used for this project

 3. Final Docs
-- contains the final "official" documentation of this project
+- contains the final official documentation of this project

 4. Plots
 - contains all the plots done for this project